-Diane von Furstenberg will receive an honorary degree for general merit in recognition of her extraordinary achievements in the field of fashion and entrepreneurship, combined with an intense commitment to the field of women’s rights and human rights in general.
+Diane von Furstenberg received an honorary degree for general merit in recognition of her extraordinary achievements in the field of fashion and entrepreneurship, combined with an intense commitment to the field of women’s rights and human rights in general.

 It was in 1974 that fashion designer Diane von Furstenberg, born in Brussels, first created the iconic wrap dress that would make her name, and that of her fashion label DVF.
 What is less well known is that, for many years, she also served as a goodwill ambassador for the Red Star Line project, the migration museum in Antwerp’s Eilandje district.